AdobeDocs/document-cloud-learn.en/help/acrobat/advanced-tasks/action.md

 # Action Wizard

-Create an action to automatically apply a set of commands to one or multiple files.
+Save time and keystrokes by using an Action to automatically apply a set of commands to one or multiple files.

 >[!NOTE]
 >